davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

     ```
     Play with the string to print both old X and old Y values on the *same* line.

-6. Test it out, and see if everything's working before moving on.
+6. Test it out and see if everything's working before moving on.

-7. Once everything checks out, inspect the `Triangle`'s state and you should see the `oldXPosition` and `oldYPosition` instance variables. **But this begs the question.** Why are a Triangle's *old* positions even stored as part of its *current* state?

-    *You should always ask yourself these questions when you  introduce new variables:*
+7. Once everything checks out, inspect the `Triangle`'s state and you should see the `oldXPosition` and `oldYPosition` instance variables. **But this begs the question:** Why are a Triangle's *old* positions even stored as part of its state? *You should always ask yourself these questions when you declare new variables:*
-    - Would the object benefit from memorizing and always carrying these new values in the future?
-Should they be an intrinsic part of the object's state of existence?
+    - Would the object benefit from memorizing these new values in the future?
+Should these variables be an intrinsic part of the object's state of existence?
 (If so, the variable should be an instance variable.)
     - Are the new variables used in only one or two methods, and serve no purpose elsewhere?
-It is okay for these variables to be destroyed as soon as the method exits?
-(If so, the variable should be local)
+Is it okay for these variables to be destroyed as soon as the method exits?
+(If so, the variable should be a local variable.)

-8. The purpose of these questions is to gauge whether you need variables that are "global" (and accessible by any method) or just "local" to each method.
+8. The purpose of these questions is to gauge whether you need variables everywhere, or just inside a method or two.

-    - In our case, `oldXPosition` and `oldYPosition` serve a very specific purpose, inside only one method!
+    - In our case, `oldXPosition` and `oldYPosition` serve a very specific purpose inside only one method!
     - This suggests that `oldXPosition` and `oldYPosition` do not need to be instance variables.

-9. Remove the two instance variables from the top of your source code.
+9. Remove the two instance variables `oldXPosition` and `oldYPosition` from the top of your source code.
 Go back in your `moveHorizontal()` method and declare the variables within.
 The major difference in syntax is that, you must remove the `private` keyword when declaring local variables.
 This ought to do:

     ```java
     public void moveHorizontal(int distance) {
-        //declare local variables (you can name them whatever) int oldXPosition;
+        //declare local variables (there's no private keyword!) int oldXPosition;
         int oldYPosition;